pyg-team/pytorch_geometric/README.md

 Feel free to [email us](mailto:matthias.fey@tu-dortmund.de) if you wish your work to be listed in the [external resources](https://pytorch-geometric.readthedocs.io/en/latest/notes/resources.html).
 If you notice anything unexpected, please open an [issue](https://github.com/rusty1s/pytorch_geometric/issues) and let us know.
 If you have any questions or are missing a specific feature, feel free [to discuss them with us](https://github.com/rusty1s/pytorch_geometric/discussions).
-We are motivated to constantly make PyTorch Geometric even better.
+We are motivated to constantly make PyG even better.